sonertari/SSLproxy/README.md

 expensive.
 So, to reduce the frequency of such updates, it is deferred until the user idle time is more than half of the timeout period.

+If the UserAuth option is enabled, the user owner of the connection is appended at the end of the SSLproxy line, so that the listening program can parse and use this information in its logic and/or logging:

+	SSLproxy: [127.0.0.1]:34649,[192.168.3.24]:47286,[192.168.111.130]:443,s,soner

 If enabled, the ValidateProto option validates protocols in proxy specifications.
 If a connection cannot pass protocol validation, then it is terminated.
 This feature currently supports HTTP, POP3, and SMTP protocols.